Armour

 Price: $5,575.00

-A FINE EARLY COLONIAL PERIOD FRENCH MILITARY PARTISAN, ca. 1650-1700: In overall fine+ untouched condition.
-The hand-forged, 13", steel head of typical mid to late 17th century French Partisan design, having nicely sculpted "flame" type wavy external flanges, a central spear body of elongated leaf form and reinforced tapered spear-point.
-Mounted on later (19th century) faceted, hardwood shaft by its two integral iron langets and rivets.
-The haft with various light handling marks, minor stress-cracks and a dark patina overall.
-In fine+ condition.
-The unmarked blade with smooth evenly toned gunmetal gray surfaces, some light patches of discoloration and pitting and a pleasing age patina overall.
-Sharp contours and edges without significant nicks: some expected minor irregularity at the upper tip of the spear-point.
+AN EARLY COLONIAL PERIOD FRENCH MILITARY PARTISAN, ca. 1650: In overall good+ /very good, dark and untouched condition.
+Hand-forged, 18 1/2 x 5 1/4", dark & pitted, hand forged, steel head of typical mid 17th century French Partisan design, having nicely sculpted "wing" type external flanges (one chipped), a deeply fullered spear-type body/blade of elongated Partisan form and made with a reinforced tapered Armor-piercing tip (chipped).
+A finely crafted integral socket with a faceted and tapered open socket-eye with a decoratively fashioned & pierced upper collar, en suite.
+Of fine quality workmanship and a well-made French Polearm blade.
+Mounted on later (20th century) light-colored, faceted, hardwood shaft and adorned with decorative crimson colored braided tassels.
+The haft with various light handling marks, scuffs and a light age-patina overall.
+In good+/very good condition with various signs of use, wear and exposure.
+The unmarked blade with dark and evenly toned pitted and discolored steel surfaces.
+Generally sharp contours and edges with the noted chips, pitting and minor losses.
+Some expected minor surface-irregularities and abrasions.
 The haft with sharp contours, minor scuffs, light abrasions and handling marks.
-A very nice example of a classic Early Colonial Period French Military Partisan, ca. 1650-1700.
-Overall length, approx. 100".
+A very nice example of a classic Early Colonial Period French Military Partisan, ca. 1650.
+Overall length, 78".
 For similar examples please see Harold L. Peterson's: "Arms & Armor in Colonial America".

 A 19TH CENTURY DECORATIVE "St. GEORGE" SPEAR HEAD, ca. 1850-1900: n overall excellent untouched condition.
 The triangular form arrow point with an integral rounded socket with lap-welded seams.
 Retains a smooth forge-blackened patina with numerous hammer marks and sharp edges.
 Of most likely French or English make and was original part of a St. George slaying the Dragon statue.
 Dates to the mid to late 19th century, ca. 1850-1900 and is in excellent condition with no pitting or wear.
 A very nice decorative spear head with hard forged surfaces.